 We encourage regions to create printed catalogs for their exhibitions - it is a great way to promote your member artwork and keep a historical record of your regional activity for the SAQA archives.

 Be sure to include a line-item in your budget for graphic design or find a volunteer in your region who is familiar with publishing software (InDesign is the most commonly used one).
-You will also need to include printing costs in your budget.
+You will also need to include printing costs in your budget if you are not using print-on-demand printing.

 Over the past few years, most of our regions have used on-demand printing of their catalogs instead of printing a large number of catalogs ahead of time.
 This allows you to space out your catalog purchase instead of having a large expense all at once (and maybe ending with a lot of leftover catalogs to get rid of).